-HAPPY 66 To PAUL SIMONON
+HAPPY 70 To THE CLASH Bass Hero PAUL SIMONON

-15 December 2021
+15 December 2025

-Paul Gustave Simonon was born 66 years ago,
+Paul Gustave Simonon was born on 15 December 1955.

-bass casanova of the last band in town The Clash.
+band in town, The Clash.

-To celebrate here’s the first song Simonon, who grew
+To celebrate, here’s the first song Simonon, who grew

 up in Brixton, wrote for the band.
 His pumping reggae